Gladys Banks v. Chesapeake and Potomac Telephone CompanyGladys Banks v. Chesapeake and Potomac Telephone Company

 A. Differences Between Section 1981 and Section 1983

-The majority dismisses the differences between section 1981 and section 1983 as irrelevant because they were “each a product of the Reconstruction Era,” and each was focused on the need to provide blacks with protection against the abridgement of
+The majority dismisses the differences between section 1981 and section 1983 as irrelevant because they were “each a product of the Reconstruction Era,” and each was focused on the need to provide blacks with protection against the abridgement of fundamental rights.
+Maj. op. at 1421-22.
+The attempt to minimize the differences between the two provisions will not withstand rigorous analysis.
+As explained in Pender v.
+National Railroad Passenger Corp.,

-This violent background to section 1983 is critical to the Court‘s decision in Garcia to apply personal injury limitations periods to section 1983 claims.
+This violent background to section 1983 is critical to the Court’s decision in Garcia to apply personal injury limitations periods to section 1983 claims.
 The Court observed that “[t]he atrocities that concerned Congress in 1871 plainly sounded in tort.”
 Id. at 1948.
-Reasoning from this premise, the Court concluded that “[a]mong the potential analogies, Congress unquestionably would have considered the remedies established in the Civil Rights Act to be more analogous to tort claims for personal injury than, for example, to claims for damages to property or breach of contract.”
+Reasoning from this premise, the Court concluded that “[ajmong the potential analogies, Congress unquestionably would have considered the remedies established in the Civil Rights Act to be more analogous to tort claims for personal injury than, for example, to claims for damages to property or breach of contract.”
 Id.

-The language and legislative history of the Civil Rights Act of 1866 demonstrate that while the Act was designed to eliminate the racial injustices of the early postwar era, it was in no significant respect a response to violence directed against
+The language and legislative history of the Civil Rights Act of 1866 demonstrate that while the Act was designed to eliminate the racial injustices of the early postwar era, it was in no significant respect a response to violence directed against blacks.
+The principal problem addressed by

-The causes of action that may be brought under § 1981 are most analogous to breach of contract actions, employment grievances, and complaints for denial of the right to use public accommodations.
+The causes of action that may be brought under§ 1981 are most analogous to breach of contract actions, employment grievances, and complaints for denial of the right to use public accommodations.
 The most appropriate local cause of action from which to adopt a single limitations period for these actions is the District of Columbia Human Rights Act.

 B. Availability of a Local Limitations Period for Civil Rights Actions

-In order to remedy the first problem identified by the Supreme Court, that of unfairness and uncertainty, Garcia instructs the courts “to select, in each State, the one most appropriate statute of limitations for all
+In order to remedy the first problem identified by the Supreme Court, that of unfairness and uncertainty, Garcia instructs the courts “to select, in each State, the one most appropriate statute of limitations for all § 1983 claims.”
+Garcia, 105 5.
+Ct. at 1947.
+This directive would not be violated by applying Garcia consistently with Runyon.
+If Garcia is interpreted as requiring application of personal injury limitations statutes to

 The third consideration cited by the Supreme Court in favor of borrowing personal injury limitations statutes likewise fails to provide a basis for not applying appropriate state civil rights limitations periods.
 The Court suggests that states are unlikely to fix personal injury limitations periods in such a way as to discriminate against federal civil rights claims.
 Id. at 1949.
 This is no doubt true, but it does not follow from this that there is reason to believe that states are likely to fix limitations periods applicable to state civil rights actions in such a way as to discriminate against federal claims.
 I am not prepared to assume that a state that creates a private right of action for civil rights violations acts in bad faith and with the intention of circumscribing the remedies available to victims of discrimination.
-To the contrary, it is apparent that those states that have created such a right of action have acted out of solicitude for the victims of discrimination.7
+To the contrary, it is apparent that those states that have created such a right of action have acted out of solicitude for the victims of discrimination.

 It is important to observe in this connection that the one-year limitations period provided by the D.C.
-Human Rights Act is in no way inconsistent with the federal interests embodied in section 1981.
-The majority relies on one sentence from Davis v.
-Potomac Electric Power Co., 449 A.2d 278 (D.C.
-App.
-1982), in order to conclude that there is such an inconsistency.
-Maj. op. at 1423.
-In reality, the two assertedly inconsistent local objectives identified in Davis—“the desire to promote rapid compliance with the Act,” and avoiding problems associated with “the impermanent na-
+Human Rights Act is in no way inconsistent with the federal interests embodied in

 IV.
-CONCLUSION
+Conclusion

 In view of the foregoing analysis, I conclude that, properly construed, Garcia does not require this court to ignore the local statute of limitations applicable to civil rights actions in favor of one of the District of Columbia’s personal injury statutes.